Neillcllghn/Tablefor2/README.md

 ### Sign in page

 This consist of a title, a link to register if you do not have an account, a means to type in your username and password.

-Furthermore, it has a remember me checkbox just so the user's details will be saved on the system.
+TO NOTE: There is a remember me checkbox which is part of teh django library allauth which was used in this project that is not functioning (will be a future implemenation).

 ![image](https://user-images.githubusercontent.com/109948740/234366047-97a1815b-1afc-4f73-bf4d-5d9669d469a7.png)